phoihos/vscode-markdown-auto-gen-toc/README.md

 ## Features

 - Auto-generates the table of contents
-- Supports to customizes heading levels
+- Supports to customize heading levels
   - See below [Settings](#settings)
-- Supports to customizes title header
+- Supports to customize title header
   - See below [Settings](#settings)
 - Supports Azure DevOps Wiki style table of contents token
   - See below [Settings](#settings)